Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

 Height 8-12 m. sun till half shadow hardy between -8/-15°C

-Fargesia sp.
-Jiuzhaigou 1 (picture above right) (Fargesia Jiu) Colorful and graceful bamboo with small, narrow leaves.
-In the spring the culms can become red.
-Collected as a seedling (3000 m in northern Sichuan), The correct name is unknown.
-Tolerates sun.
-Excellent for man-sized hedges.
-New Generation!
-(This Fargesia was named by Max Riedelsheimer and me as Fargesia sp.
-Jiuzhaigou because this bamboo is as far away from F. nitida than F. denudata is from F. murieliae.
-And it has also a different flowering cycles, what means no pollunation with the real nitida.
-It seems in the USA this bamboo already has the status of the species Fargesia nitida.
-In my and also Max Riedelsheimers opinion this bamboo is an undescribet and overlooked species, closely related to Fargesia nitida.
+This bamboo differs as much from Fargesia nitida than F. denudata differs from F. murieliae.
+And it has also a different flowering cycles, what means no direckt pollunation with the real nitida is possible.
+In the USA this bamboo already has the status of the species Fargesia nitida.
+In my and also Max Riedelsheimers opinion this bamboo is an undescribed and overlooked species, closely related to Fargesia nitida.

-Height 2-3 m. sun till shadow hardy between -20/-25 °C
+Height 2-3 m. sun till shadow hardy between -20/-25

 Height 2-3 m. sun till shadow hardy between -20/-25°C

-Height 2-3 m. sun till shadow hardy between -20/-25°C ( This for all F. sp.
-Willumeit down here)
+Height 2 m. + sun till shadow hardy between -20/-25°C

 -sp.
 Jiuzhaigou Willumeit 9 Loose and strong growing.
 Takes some space.

 -sp.
 Jiuzhaigou 'Genf' Handsome bamboo with delicate fine leaves.
-New Generation.

 Height 2-3 m.+ sun till shadow hardy between -20/-25°C